Brandon-Alvarez-03/NY-Goose-Tracker-API/README.md

 ---

-As an former environmental engineer, I understand water quality is primary interest.
+As a former environmental engineer, I understand water quality is primary interest.
 Phosphorus and nitrogen are primary contributors to nitrification and eutrophication in both fresh water (phosphorus) and marine (nitrogen) water bodies.

 Large flocks of geese defecate en masse.